UK charges truck driver after 39 people found dead | DW | 26.10.2019

-A 25-year-old has been charged with 39 counts of manslaughter after police found the bodies in a truck.
-Vietnamese families are worried their relatives may be among the dead — as police struggle to identify the victims.
+A 25-year-old man has been charged with 39 counts of manslaughter after police found the bodies in a truck.
+Vietnamese families fear their relatives may be among the dead — as police struggle to identify the victims.

 The driver of a refrigerated truck where 39 bodies were found earlier this week has been charged with manslaughter and conspiracy to traffic people, according to UK police.

-Note: Editor's note: Deutsche Welle follows the German press code, which stresses the importance of protecting the privacy of suspected criminals or victims and urges us to refrain from revealing full names in such cases.